LexCarey/invrt/README.md

 - [ ] Add support for more clothing items:
     - [ ] Hoodies
     - [ ] Hats
+- [ ] Make stock automatically drop whenever an item is purchased.

 See the [open issues](https://github.com/LexCarey/invrt/issues) for a full list of proposed features (and known issues).